WHHYN

 Description of project

-The WHHYN project and its extension towards the Franco-Belgian market is the first open-access cross-border hydrogen transport grid between France and Belgium.
+The WHHYN project is the first open-access cross-border hydrogen transport grid between France and Belgium.

 This project received financial support from the Hauts-de-France region and Valenciennes Métropole for the feasibility study phase.